[This flyover was updated on August 28, 2019.]

 Observations: Great Rock Golf Club (7/8/2010)

-The Great Rock Golf Club in Wading River climbs and descends the hills of Suffolk County's north shore, terrain that transforms a 6,250-yard par-71 -- from the tips -- into a rugged test of skill and execution.
+The Rock Golf Club in Wading River climbs and descends the hills of Suffolk County's north shore, terrain that transforms a 6,254-yard par-71 -- from the tips -- into a rugged test of skill and execution.
 Its tight fairways, bordered in places by dense woodlands, and sharp doglegs combine with the changing elevation to create a shotmaker's delight.
-Perhaps Great Rock's most notable feature, the lightning-fast greens enhance the challenge in every approach, chip and putt.
+Perhaps The Rock's most notable feature, the lightning-fast greens enhance the challenge in every approach, chip and putt.

 LAYOUT: